UPDATE – What to Do When Physical Distancing is Not Possible

 |Newfoundland and Labrador Construction Safety Association (NLCSA)||http://nlcsa.com/news/covid-19-resources.php|

 |Newfoundland and Labrador Fish Harvesting Safety Association (NL-FHSA)||https://www.nlfhsa.com/covid-19|

 |Forestry Safety Association (FSANL)||https://nlforestsafety.ca/covid-19/|

-Important Resources to help you put a plan in place:
+Important Resources to help your business:

 - Nalcor COVID-19 UPDATE: Important Information for Vendors & Suppliers – updated April 24